wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-analytics-capabilities-microsoft-365/includes/2-describe-capabilities-of-viva-insights.md

 Individuals can gain valuable insights to improve work patterns through actionable recommendations from the personalized **Viva Insights app in Teams**.
 For example, prepare for the day with a briefing email, protect time for focused work, and mindfully disconnect after-hours.
 Let’s dive deeper into what Viva Insights can do for you, personally:

  -  **Personal wellbeing.** Through this experience, you can access this home page to tap into moments of self-reflection, gratitude, and breathing breaks.
-You can set reminders to self-reflect, view self-reflection history, send praise to express appreciation to your colleagues, or do a guided headspace meditation.
+You can set reminders to self-reflect, view self-reflection history, send praise to express appreciation to your colleagues, or do a guided meditation.
  -  **Stay connected.** This experience intelligently surfaces prior communications that might require follow-up.
 AI-based task suggestions and meeting assistance make it seamless to schedule 1:1s to catch up with important people in your network.
  -  **Protect time.** This experience makes it easy to schedule focus time to work uninterrupted during the day before it fills up with meetings.
 You can set your working hours and schedule reminders for a virtual commute to mindfully wrap up the workday.
 Also, set quiet time to silence mobile notifications from Teams and Outlook after-hours.